2022 Cypriot archiepiscopal election: Background and proceedings

-Chrysostomos II died on November 7, 2022 from intestinal cancer at the age of 81.
-A six-day national mourning is proclaimed in Cyprus after the death of the hierarch.
-He was buried on November 12, 2022 in the Cathedral of the Apostle Barnabas in Nicosia, where the Archbishops of Cyprus are buried.
+Chrysostomos II died on 7 November 2022 from intestinal cancer at the age of 81.
+A six-day national mourning was proclaimed in Cyprus after the death of the hierarch.
+He was buried on 12 November 2022 in the Cathedral of the Apostle Barnabas in Nicosia, where the Archbishops of Cyprus are buried.
 The ceremony was presided by George of Paphos and participated, among others, the President of Cyprus, Bartholomew I, the Patriarch of Alexandria, the Archbishop of Greece and the President of Greece.

 The Church of Cyprus is one of the last Orthodox Churches to practice the apostolic process of episcopal election.
 The procedure (previously reserved for a college of grand electors, theologians, priests and bishops) was democratized during the establishment of the new Charter of the Church of Cyprus by Chrysostomos II, which opened the vote to universal suffrage.

 Orthodox faithful of all nationalities residing on the island of Cyprus for more than a year and registered on the electoral lists of the Holy Synod elect representatives of the clergy so that they may have a chance to become the next archbishop of Cyprus, the highest Orthodox authority of the Church of Cyprus.

-Those are eligible are all archpriests of the Church of Cyprus or priests and deacons who have : a degree in theology from a recognized Orthodox school, ten years of ministry and completed thirty-five years of age.
+Those who are eligible are all archpriests of the Church of Cyprus or priests and deacons who have: a degree in theology from a recognized Orthodox school, ten years of ministry and completed thirty-five years of age.

 The three candidates with the best results in universal suffrage then enter a triumvirate.
 The second part of the election then takes place behind closed doors by the Holy Synod.
 At the end of this vote, which decides between the three elected, the candidate who received the majority of the votes of the Holy Synod becomes Archbishop of Cyprus and is enthroned within fifteen days of the decision.
 Generally, two of the three elected are the representatives of the majority tendencies within the archdiocese - often, the third person is chosen by the Holy Synod to prevent one of the two factions prevailing over the other, and allows building a consensus, even if it varies according to the elections.

-On November 28, an extraordinary meeting of the Cyprus Synod was held, at which it was decided not to allow foreigners to vote, contrary to the provision adopted in 2010 that not only Orthodox Cypriots, but also those who have lived in the country for more than a year and are an active parishioner of the church can participate in the election of an archbishop.
+On 28 November, an extraordinary meeting of the Cyprus Synod was held, at which it was decided not to allow foreigners to vote, contrary to the provision adopted in 2010 that not only Orthodox Cypriots, but also those who have lived in the country for more than a year and are an active parishioner of the church can participate in the election of an archbishop.
 It was said that this decision was made "due to unforeseen issues and exceeding the established deadlines, the Holy Synod decided by the necessary majority of votes to amend the Charter not to accept applications for registration of foreign Orthodox Christians in the electoral lists."
 The Russian-speaking population of Cyprus at that time numbered about 50 thousand people.